 What’s stopping you from taking a vacation?
 Time?
 Work?
 Family obligations?
 Maybe money?

-Although the U.S. Bureau of Labor Statistics called paid leave “the most prevalent employee benefit” with 91 percent of full-time workers receiving access to paid vacation time1, an Oxford Economics study found Americans took fewer vacation days in 2013 (16 days) than they have in the last four decades (an average of just over 20).2
+Although the U.S. Bureau of Labor Statistics called paid leave “the most prevalent employee benefit” with 91 percent of full-time workers receiving access to paid vacation time, a recent study found 52 percent of Americans end their work year with unused time off.
+1,2

 Personal finance could have something to do with it.
-More than 7 out of 10 people who don’t go on vacation simply can’t afford one, according to a recent YouGov poll 3.
-What could be worse than returning home from your vacation, newly bronzed and sufficiently rejuvenated, to financial troubles because you and your family overspent?
+More than half of people who don’t go on vacation simply can’t afford one, according to a Bankrate survey .3 What could be worse than returning home from your vacation, newly bronzed and sufficiently rejuvenated, to financial troubles because you and your family overspent?

 Let’s break down America’s favorite ways to unwind and see what a little financial planning can do to keep costs low and vacation time rolling.